OpenNebula/docs/source/overview/opennebula_concepts/cloud_architecture_overview.rst

 In order to get the most out of an OpenNebula Cloud, we recommend that you create a plan with the features, performance, scalability, and high availability characteristics you want in your deployment.

-To get familiar with OpenNebula, and if you are only interested in True Hybrid and Edge ployment, we strongly recommend you start with the Quick Start guide .. todo:: Add Link where you will
+To get familiar with OpenNebula, and if you are only interested in True Hybrid and Edge ployment, we strongly recommend you start with the Quick Start guide ..todo:: Add Link where you will